You have turned-in this assignment. You can review the lesson and see your previous answers.

 You've done brilliantly.

-We've now comes the end of our learning on GIS, Analysing Inequality at Different Scales, and you've done fantastically.
+With now comes the end of our learning on GIS, analyzing inequality at different scales.

-Before we end this lesson, let's summarise everything we've learned today.
+Before we end this lesson, let's summarize everything we've learnt today.

 Digital maps and GIS are powerful tools to help geographers explore the world and understand important issues like inequality.

-We can use digital maps to visualise inequality both globally, between countries, and within the UK, between regions, cities, and neighbourhoods.
+We can use digital maps to visualize inequality both globally between countries and within the UK between regions, cities and neighborhoods.

 GIS or geographic information systems lets us layer different types of data onto a map.